 That is exactly the reason for product planning.
 Get help, but do it yourself.

 - Ask lots of questions.

 - Insist on being integrally involved in decisions.

-- Question their ability to market the product.
+- Question their ability to market the product, and to market it.

 - Be willing to back-off if you feel uncomfortable.

 - Don’t give them control of your invention unless THEY pay for it.